meridianlabs-ai/inspect_viz/reference/inspect_viz.mark.html.md

 `data` [Data](inspect_viz.qmd#data) \| None
 The data source for the mark (not required if not binding `text` to a column).
+If None, any of x, y, z, text can be provided as sequences.

 `x` [ChannelSpec](inspect_viz.mark.qmd#channelspec) \| [Param](inspect_viz.qmd#param) \| None
 The horizontal position channel specifying the text’s anchor point, typically bound to the *x* scale.
+When data is None, can be a sequence of x-coordinates.

 `y` [ChannelSpec](inspect_viz.mark.qmd#channelspec) \| [Param](inspect_viz.qmd#param) \| None
 The vertical position channel specifying the text’s anchor point, typically bound to the *y* scale.
+When data is None, can be a sequence of y-coordinates.

 `z` [Channel](inspect_viz.mark.qmd#channel) \| [Param](inspect_viz.qmd#param) \| None
 An optional ordinal channel for grouping data into series.
+When data is None, can be a sequence of z-values.

 `text` [Channel](inspect_viz.mark.qmd#channel) \| [Param](inspect_viz.qmd#param) \| None
 The text contents channel, possibly with line breaks (, , or .
+When data is None, can be a sequence of text values.
 To place a single piece of text specify the text as a string\[\] (e.g. `["My Text"]`).

 `filter_by` [Selection](inspect_viz.qmd#selection) \| None
 Selection to filter by (defaults to data source selection).